-Imaginary Cities (April 5 – July 14) is a new body of work by artist in residence Michael Takeo Magruder, who has created four technology-based art installations reminiscent of fantastical cityscapes, using a combination of contemporary digital technologies and traditional analogue processes.
+Imaginary Cities (until July 14) is a new body of work by artist in residence Michael Takeo Magruder, who has created four technology-based art installations reminiscent of fantastical cityscapes, using a combination of contemporary digital technologies and traditional analogue processes.
 The resulting images, created algorithmically, highlight the position of the library as both an archive and a method for creative potential.

-Leonardo da Vinci: A Mind in Motion (June 7 – September 8) brings together selected pages from three of the Renaissance polymath’s incredible notebooks, the Codex Arundel, Codex Forster and Codex Leicester.
+Leonardo da Vinci: A Mind in Motion (until September 8) brings together selected pages from three of the Renaissance polymath’s incredible notebooks, the Codex Arundel, Codex Forster and Codex Leicester.
 The pages exemplify da Vinci’s talent for describing, depicting and understanding natural phenomena.

-Over at the British Museum, Manga (May 23 – August 26) explores the Japanese medium of manga – the visual narrative art form where art and storytelling collide – which has become a global phenomenon.
+Over at the British Museum, Manga (until August 26) explores the Japanese medium of manga – the visual narrative art form where art and storytelling collide – which has become a global phenomenon.
 The immersive exhibition showcases original manga from Japan and uncovers its influence across the world.

 Reimagining Captain Cook (until August 4) commemorates 250 years since Captain James Cook left England on the first of three expeditions to the Pacific Ocean.
 Displaying contemporary artworks by Pacific artists alongside objects collected from the voyages, the display explores the debate around Cook’s legacy and the lasting impact of these expeditions on the islands Cook visited.